-In this data sheet, the characteristics of the ADE7753 are shown when CLKIN frequency is equal to 3.579545 MHz.
-However, the ADE7753 is designed to have the same accuracy at any CLKIN frequency within the specified range.
-If the CLKIN frequency is not 3.579545 MHz, various timing and filter characteristics need to be redefined with the new CLKIN frequency.
-For example, the cutoff frequencies of all digital filters such as LPF1, LPF2, or HPF1, shift in proportion to the change in CLKIN frequency according to the following equation:
+In this data sheet, the characteristics of the ADE7763 are shown when CLKIN frequency equals 3.579545 MHz.
+However, the ADE7763 is designed to have the same accuracy at any CLKIN frequency within the specified range.
+If the CLKIN frequency is not 3.579545 MHz, various timing and filter characteristics will need to be redefined with the new CLKIN frequency.
+For example, the cutoff frequencies of all digital filters, such as LPF1, LPF2, or HPF1, shift in proportion to the change in CLKIN frequency according to the following equation:

 New Frequency = Original Frequency

-$$\times \frac{CLKIN Frequency}{3.579545 MHz}$$
+$$\times \frac{CLKIN\ Frequency}{3.579545\ MHz}$$

-(78)
+(69)

-The change of CLKIN frequency does not affect the timing characteristics of the serial interface because the data transfer is synchronized with serial clock signal (SCLK).
-But one needs to observe the read/write timing of the serial data transfer-see the ADE7753 timing characteristics in Table 2.
-Table 11 lists various timing changes that are affected by CLKIN frequency.
+The change in CLKIN frequency does not affect the timing characteristics of the serial interface because the data transfer is synchronized with the serial clock signal (SCLK).
+However, it is important to observe the read/write timing of the serial data transfer-see the timing characteristics in Table 2.
+Table 8 lists various timing changes that are affected by CLKIN frequency.

-Table 11.
-Frequency Dependencies of the ADE7753 Parameters
+Table 8.
+Frequency Dependencies of the ADE7763 Parameters

 Parameter CLKIN Dependency

-Nyquist Frequency for CH 1 and CH 2 ADCs CLKIN/8
+Nyquist Frequency for CH 1, CH 2 ADCs CLKIN/8

-PHCAL Resolution (Seconds per LSB) 4/CLKIN
+PHCAL Resolution (seconds per LSB) 4/CLKIN

 Active Energy Register Update Rate (Hz) CLKIN/4

-Waveform Sampling Rate (per Second)
+Waveform Sampling Rate (per second)

 WAVSEL 1,0 = 0 0 CLKIN/128

 0 1 CLKIN/256

-10 CLKIN/512
+1 0 CLKIN/512

-1 1 CLKIN/1024
+11 CLKIN/1024

 Maximum ZXTOUT Period 524,288/CLKIN

-SUSPENDING ADE7753 FUNCTIONALITY
+SUSPENDING FUNCTIONALITY

 The analog and the digital circuit can be suspended separately.
-The analog portion of the ADE7753 can be suspended by setting the ASUSPEND bit (Bit 4) of the mode register to logic high-see the Mode Register (0x9) section.
-In suspend mode, all waveform samples from the ADCs are set to 0.
+The analog portion can be suspended by setting the ASUSPEND bit (Bit 4) of the mode register to logic high-see the Mode Register (0x09) section.
+In suspend mode, all waveform samples from the ADCs are set to 0s.
 The digital circuitry can be halted by stopping the CLKIN input and maintaining a logic high or low on the CLKIN pin.
-The ADE7753 can be reactivated by restoring the CLKIN input and setting the ASUSPEND bit to logic low.
+The ADE7763 can be reactivated by restoring the CLKIN input and setting the ASUSPEND bit to logic low.